coolleo007/coolleo/readme.txt

 readme.txt
-Git is a version control system
+Git is a distributed version comtrol system.
-Git is free software
+Git is free software.